Triplany/VAL_protocol/docs/protocol-specification.md

 #### 5.3.1 Windowed Transmission

-Data packets are sent with a sliding window:
+Data packets are sent with a bounded window:

 ```
 Sender                                  Receiver